pfunks/TCTest/test_faq.md

 - If the price of STEEM goes up, the potential payout of all posts can go up.
 - If the price of STEEM goes down, the potential payout of all posts can go down.

-## What is the difference between STEEM, Steem Power, and Steem Dollars?
+## What is the difference between STEEM, STEEM Power, and Steem Dollars?

-STEEM, Steem Power and Steem Dollars are the three forms of digital points plugged into the Steem blockchain:

-**STEEM** - STEEM is the most liquid form of currency in the platform.
-Steem can be converted into Steem Power, Steem Dollars, or traded.
-It is a cryptocurrency, similar to Bitcoin (https://en.wikipedia.org/wiki/Bitcoin).
+**STEEM** - STEEM is the base liquid currency token in the platform.
+STEEM can be powered up into STEEM Power, traded for Steem Dollars, and transferred to other accounts.
+It is a cryptocurrency token, similar to Bitcoin.

-**Steem Power** - Steem Power is a measurement of how much influence a user can wield via Steemit.
-The more Steem Power a user holds, the more they may influence the value of the content on the network.
-It is important to note when a user decides to “Power Down” Steem Power, they will receive equal distributions of the Steem Power as Steem over 13 weeks.
+**STEEM Power** - STEEM Power (abbreviated SP) is a measurement of how much influence a user has in the Steem network.
+The more STEEM Power a user holds, the more they can influence the value of posts and comments.
+STEEM Power is less liquid.
+If a user wishes to “Power Down” SP, they will receive equal distributions of the STEEM weekly, over a 13 week period.

-**Steem Dollars** - Steem Dollars (SBD) are a blockchain and market powered token designed to be pegged to $1 USD.
-Steem Dollars may be turned into STEEM before they can be “Powered Up” into Steem Power.
-Steem Dollars may also be used to buy things in marketplaces, such PeerHub.com.
+**Steem Dollars** - Steem Dollars (commonly abbreviated SBD) are liquid stable-value currency tokens designed to be pegged to $1 USD.
+Steem Dollars can be traded with STEEM, and transferred to other accounts for commerce or exchange.
+Steem Dollars may also be converted into STEEM in a process that takes 3.5 days.
+Steem Dollars can be used to buy things in marketplaces, such as PeerHub.com.

-## Will 1 Steem Dollar always be worth $1 USD?
+## Will 1 Steem Dollar always be worth $1.00 USD?

 The market value of SBD is dictated by the supply and demand of the coin.
-It is possible for 1 SBD to be worth more or less than 1 USD depending on market conditions.
+Therefore it is possible for 1 SBD to be worth more or less than 1 USD depending on market conditions.
+However, the network's conversion feature serves as a mechanism to hold Steem Dollars within a small margin of the value of USD.

-## How do SBD to STEEM conversions work?
+## How do Steem Dollar to STEEM conversions work?

-If you convert SBD to STEEM via your wallet, the blockchain will process the transaction over a period of 3.5 days.
-At the end of the 3.5 days, it will destroy the SBD and replace it with "approximately 1 USD worth of STEEM" tokens.
-The "approximately 1 USD worth of STEEM tokens" is based on the average STEEM price over the 3.5 days, using the price feeds produced by the witnesses.
-Depending on the price fluxuations during the 3.5 days, it is possible to end up with more or less than 1 USD worth of STEEM per SBD at the end of the conversion.
+If you convert Steem Dollars to STEEM via the Steemit wallet, the blockchain will process the transaction over a period of 3.5 days.
+At the end of the 3.5 days, it will destroy the SBD and replace it with approximately $1 USD worth of STEEM tokens.
+The "approximately 1 USD worth of STEEM tokens" is based on the median STEEM price over the 3.5 days, using the price feeds from the Steem witnesses.
+Depending on price fluctuations during the 3.5 days it is possible to end up with more or less than $1 USD worth of STEEM per SBD at the end of the conversion, but the difference is generally minor.

-## Is there a way for me to convert my SBD to STEEM without waiting 3.5 days?
+## Is there a way for me to convert my Steem Dollars to STEEM without waiting 3.5 days?

-Yes.
-If you go to the internal "Market", found in the main menu, you can exchange your SBD for STEEM in real-time at whatever the current market price is.
+You can exchange them.
+Visit the internal Market, found in the main menu.
+There you can exchange your SBD for STEEM in real-time at whatever the current market price is.

 ## Can I sell goods and services on Steemit?

 You cannot sell items directly on Steemit.com, but you can list them on the third-party website <a href="https://www.peerhub.com">PeerHub.com</a>.
-Through PeerHub, you can accept payment in Steem Dollars or STEEM, and you have the option to advertise your items through Steemit blog posts.
+Through PeerHub, you can accept payment in Steem Dollars or STEEM, and you have the option to advertise your items through Steemit posts.

 ## What is Powering Down and Powering Up?

-**Powering Down** - If you have Steem Power, you can begin to Power Down to obtain Steem.
-The system will transfer 1/13 of your Steem Power to STEEM each week, for three months (13 weeks).

-**Powering Up** - If you have STEEM tokens, you can power them up to Steem Power to gain additional influence on the site.
-Steem Power also increases the amount of curation rewards and interest that you can earn via the platform.
+**Powering Up** - If you have STEEM tokens, you can power them up to STEEM Power to get more voting influence on posts and comments.
+Having more STEEM Power also increases the amount of curation rewards and interest that you can earn.
+More SP also grants more influence on approving Steem witnesses.

+**Powering Down** - If you have STEEM Power, you can Power Down to turn it into liquid STEEM.
+The system will transfer 1/13 of your STEEM Power to STEEM each week for about three months (13 weeks), starting 1 week from the time it is started.
+However, you will lose your influence in the network proportionally to how much is powered down, so think about it carefully.
+Power downs can be stopped at any time.

 ## What can I do with my STEEM tokens?